-SNRHA has an active Resident Advisory Board (RAB) that is made up of resident council and tenant organization presidents, and members from Section 8 and Public Housing scattered sites.
-Their focus is to review the agencies 5-year and annual plans.
-SNRHA also has its first tenant organization, different from a resident council.
-Residents in housing that has been converted to Project Based Rental Assistance (PBRA), from Public Housing, through Rental Assistance Demonstration (RAD) have the right to establish and operate a resident organization in accordance with 24 CFR Part 245, to address issues related to their living environment.
+SNRHA has an active Resident Advisory Board (RAB) that is made up of resident council and tenant organization presidents, and members from Housing Choice Voucher (HCV)/Section 8 and Public Housing scattered sites.
+Their focus is to review the SNRHA's 5-year and annual plans.
+SNRHA also has its first tenant organization, different from a resident council in that it represents the Affordable Housing properties (non-public housing).
+Residents in housing developments converted to Project Based Rental Assistance (PBRA), from Public Housing, through Rental Assistance Demonstration (RAD) have the right to establish and operate a resident organization in accordance with 24 CFR Part 245, to address issues related to their living environment.

-SNRHA also continues to expand its partnerships and is working hard to continue securing grants, private donor funds, and charitable gifts that may promote household self-sufficiency, moving into homeownership, and assisting seniors to age in place.
+SNRHA also continues to expand its partnerships and is working hard to continue securing grants, private donor funds, and charitable gifts that may promote household self-sufficiency, moving into home ownership, and assisting seniors to age in place.